 This option is available for environments where it is preferable to read the Oracle log directly and involves the installation and configuration of an additional component on the Oracle server.
-Contact the support team via Help Center for additional information">https://example.com/html/> Help Center for additional information.
+Contact the support team via the Help Center for additional information.